 At school, Cam has expressed a continued interest in science.
 His teachers have always noted his curiosity.
 When he arrived home this week with an Action Kit from DTE Energy, there was a certainty that the contents of the kit would be explored and dissected that very evening.

 Think!
 Energy with DTE Energy helps fourth through sixth grade students understand the impacts of energy from development of natural resources to efficient use.
 The 45 to 60-minute presentation conducted by professional educators from the National Energy Foundation gives teachers and students the understanding necessary to be an energy expert at home and at school.
-Each participant also receives a with easy-to-install items that have a huge impact on energy use at home.
+Each participant also receives a Take Action Kit with easy-to-install items that have a huge impact on energy use at home.
 Games, experiments and interactive content fit every learning style and empower students to be community leaders in energy efficiency.
 DTE Explore website

 The materials contained within the box included: 2 LED lightbulbs, an energy-saving showerhead, shower timer (Jane probably won't be using that one), LED nightlight, bathroom aerator, kitchen aerator, and a flow test bag.
 Cam and his dad successfully replaced a showerhead and installed both of the aerators, along with the lightbulbs and nightlight.
 The test flow bag was used as well to ensure the proper flow of water.
 Like the Energy program, some projects are spontaneous and unplanned.
 For example, when Cam's morning bus driver accidentally backed into our brick mailbox one morning this week, the boys suddenly had another project on their list.
 This one, however, would require research and time.
 Chris and his son investigated "pushing" the bricks back into place, but after some test pulls, determined this would not be a fix.
 Additional analysis by the father and son team would go into the following week.